tardisx/gropple/README.md

 also automatically 'backfill', downloading only files that have not been downloaded yet from that playlist.

+## Downloading a list of URL's in bulk

+From main index page you can click the "Bulk" link in the menu to bring up the bulk queue page.

+In all respects this acts the same as the usual bookmarklet, but it has a textbox for pasting many URLs at once.
+All downloads will be queued immediately.

 ## Portable mode

 If you'd like to use gropple from a USB stick or similar, copy the config file